 The concept of non-denominational education remains light years away.
 Enlightened education policy makers belong to the next generation, if they will ever be permitted to participate in a political structure that protects the permanence of sectarianism.

 The others just have to put up or shut up.
-To a system that builds the horrible, cheap wooden fences of segregation.
+To a system that builds flimsy, cheap wooden fences of segregation.
 That confers ownership of the Irish language on one group of people.
-A language they will learn not to be able to speak.
-A system that elevates the ridiculous pageantry of Irish dancing among groups of people who’d laugh at the banging of a lambeg drum.
+A language they will learn not to be able to speak with any great proficiency.
+A system that elevates the pageantry of Irish dancing among groups of people who’d laugh at the banging of a lambeg drum.
 Insularity is based on continuous assessment so the pass rate is always high.

 The yellow registration form has been lying on the shelf since she was a month old.
 You could say I was a little anxious.
 I can’t seem to ever shake the feeling.